KitsuneSemCalda/myDotfiles/README.md

 ## The directory

-fonts/ -> This directory contain the fonts fira-code (the best font) with nerdfonts to icons.
+assets/fonts/ -> This directory contain the fonts fira-code (the best font) with nerdfonts to icons. templates/ -> This directory contain the bashrc and aliasrc based

+src/ -> This directory contain the application asdf-reload

 ## The application